 - Store the propane-powered dryer in an area where there is enough ventilation.
 This will allow the propane to escape in case of any leakage problems.

-- Use only the manufacturer recommended bottle on the dyer.
-Connecting it or using it with a wrong source can result in disastrous consequences.
+- Use only the manufacturer-recommended bottle on the dyer.
+Connecting it or using it with the wrong source can result in disastrous consequences.